cvusmo/FFT/README.md

 - **Singleton Pattern**:

   - Replaced dependency injection in all classes with the Singleton pattern to manage instances.
 This change streamlines instance management, ensuring that only one instance of a class is instantiated and accessed globally.
-You can now copy and paste this markdown into GitHub.

 - **Event-Driven Logic**:

   - Refactored event handlers and delegates to establish an event-driven architecture, particularly for module activation and data refreshes.